๐Ÿ… IoP: Internet of Tweeting Plants

 Reflections

-I learned the importance of diversity in this project.
-We are a team of four with different majors, skillsets, and personalities.
-Read our story -- Internet of Plants: Students Win with Social Media.
+I learned the importance of diversity through this project.
+We were a team of four with different majors, skillsets, and personalities โ€” and that breadth was exactly what made it work.
+Read our story: Internet of Plants: Students Win with Social Media.